sisinflab-swot/cowl/docs/api/crud/query_edit.rst

 as allowed by the :struct:`CowlOntology` API.
 They can also be created from scratch by calling :func:`cowl_manager_new_ontology()`.

-Access to syntactical details that are not relevant to logic, such as the mapping between prefixed and full IRIs, is provided by a :struct:`CowlSymTable` instance retrievable by calling :func:`cowl_ontology_get_sym_table()`.
+Access to the mappings between prefixed and full IRIs is pro is provided by a :struct:`CowlPrefixMap` instance, retrievable by calling :func:`cowl_ontology_get_prefix_map()`.

-.. doxygenstruct:: CowlSymTable
+.. doxygenstruct:: CowlPrefixMap
-.. doxygengroup:: CowlSymTable
+.. doxygengroup:: CowlPrefixMap
    :content-only: